aadishj19/Belgium-Pollutants-Data/README.md

 ## Conclusion

 This project demonstrates how to analyze air pollution data and visualize it using `folium` in Python.
-By leveraging the power of data analysis and interactive visualizations, we can gain insights into the distribution of air pollutants in Belgium.

 Feel free to explore the notebook and interact with the maps to gain a better understanding of the air pollution scenario in different cities.